About Me

 Neuro-diversity & Disability

 As a child, I have always found it a challenge to retain information.
 I had to read something 100 times and made sure I understood it before I could apply that knowledge.
 It took me longer to learn things.
 But once I got it, then it was a game changer.
 I remember being assessed by a psychologist – they were impressed with my results.
-I did not get the basis answers right but the more difficult ones.
+I did not get the basic answers right but the more difficult ones.
 I loved music – I read it, I loved maths – don’t ask me why – but I did.
 I loved Tech and bright colours.

 My learning difficultly was my way of pushing harder and doing my best.
 Trust me I failed so many times, that I cannot even begin to tell you the amount of time I got up.
 Now I’m here.